yangfuyuan/obstacle_detector/README.md

 ## The obstacle_detector package

 The obstacle_detector package provides utilities to detect obstacles from a 2D laser scan or an ordered point cloud.
-Detected obstacles come in a form of segments and circles representing groups of points.
+Detected obstacles come in a form of segments and circles.
 The package requires [Armadillo C++](http://arma.sourceforge.net) library for compilation and runtime .

 ### 1. The nodes